#12 Dairy Production

-Did you know it takes 1,000 gallons of water to produce a single gallon of milk?
-Or, that there are approximately 270 million dairy cows worldwide?
-The USDA has forecasted an increase in dairy production for 2019, creating additional stress on our natural resources and environment.
-By reducing the amount of dairy consumed, we can cut greenhouse gas emissions substantially, as well as improve our health.
+Did you know that it takes 1,000 gallons of water to produce a single gallon of milk?
+Or that there are approximately 270 million dairy cows worldwide?
+The USDA has forecasted an increase in dairy production for 2019 – creating additional stress on our natural resources and environment.
+By reducing the amount of dairy we consume, we can reduce greenhouse gas emissions substantially – as well as improve our personal health.

-As the dairy industry is boosts production, the dairy cow is not the only life suffering.
+As the dairy industry boosts milk production – the dairy cow is not the only life suffering.
 In regards to human health, dairy is the number one source of saturated fats in the standard American diet.
-Diets high in saturated fat and cholesterol, increase the risk of heart disease.
-Studies have also linked dairy to an increased risk of breast, ovarian, and prostate cancers as well as research that shows dairy products have little or no benefit for bone health.
-Numerous health professionals have reported there is no negative side effect to removing dairy from your diet.
-Let’s look at the implications dairy has our environment.
+Diets high in saturated fat and cholesterol increase the risk of heart disease.
+Studies have also linked dairy to an increased risk of breast, ovarian and prostate cancers – as well as research stating that dairy products have little or no benefit for bone health.
+Numerous health professionals have reported that there are no negative side effects to removing dairy from your diet.
+Let’s look at the implications dairy production is having on our environment.

-- It is estimated that 4,781 gallons of water are used per cow every day for their food needs alone.
+- It is estimated that 4,781 gallons of water are used for each cow, every day, for their food needs alone.

-- 80 million metric tons of methane is released from cow burps every year.
+- 80 million metric tons of methane is released from cow burps annually.

-- Dairy facilities that uses an automatic “flushing” system for manure clean up use 150 gallons of water per cow, per day.
+- Dairy facilities that use an automatic “flushing” system for manure clean up, use 150 gallons of water per cow, per day.